10 of the best medieval walled cities

 Mystras was founded in 1249 by a Frankish crusader, William II of Villehardouin, but it soon came under Byzantine control and later fell to the Turks in 1460.
 Eventually, the inhabitants of Mystras gave up and moved away.

-Among several religous sites at Mystras, the church of Our Lady Peribleptos is decorated with rare frescoes which are perfect examples of Byzantine art dating from the 14th century.
+Among several religious sites at Mystras, the church of Our Lady Peribleptos is decorated with rare frescoes which are perfect examples of Byzantine art dating from the 14th century.

 10. Avila, Spain

-Note: Editor's note: This article was previously published in 2012.
-It was reformatted, updated and republished in 2018.